writeas/writeas-cli/GUIDE.md

    get      Read a raw post
-   add      Add an existing post locally list     List local posts help, h  Shows a list of commands or help for one command
+   add      Add an existing post locally list     List local posts auth     Authenticate with Write.as help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --tor, -t		 Perform action on Tor hidden service --tor-port "9150" Use a different port to connect to Tor --code            Specifies this post is code --verbose, -v     Make the operation more talkative --font value      Sets post font to given value (default: "mono") --help, -h		 show help
+   --tor, -t           Perform action on Tor hidden service --tor-port value    Use a different port to connect to Tor (default: 9150) --code              Specifies this post is code --verbose, -v       Make the operation more talkative --font value        Sets post font to given value (default: "mono") --user-agent value  Sets the User-Agent for API requests --help, -h          show help
-   --version, -v	 print the version
+   --version, -V       print the version
 ```

 #### Share something